hmakhlouf/ETL-Project/README.md

 # ETL-Project

 1. Names:

-Omar Aziz
+Omar Aziz/
-Wilton Kwong
+Wilton Kwong/
-Ayobami Folaranmi
+Ayobami Folaranmi/
-Hocine Makhlouf
+Hocine Makhlouf/

 2. The sources of data that you will extract from:
 Jodidata.org - csv file containing monthly oil production by country over the last 5 years, between 02/2014 to 02/2019.